matthewgream/ota/README.md

 ![Images](client/ota_server.jpg)

-For the images, can copy them into the `/ota/server/images` directory, noting the specific format and compression, or use a client side tool, for example see the `client/platform.local.txt` and `client/upload_fota.ps1` which will automate uploads of new version from Arduino IDE.
+For the images, they can be copied into the `/ota/server/images` directory, noting the specific format and compression, or use a client side tool.
+For client side tool for Arduino IDE, see `client/arduino_ide/platform.local.txt` and `client/arduino_ide/upload_fota.ps1` to automate uploads from Arduino IDE builds.
+For client side tool for Platform IO, see `client/platform_io/platformio.ini`, `client/platform_io/build_post_ota_upload.py`, and `client/platform_io/build_pre_set_variables.py` to automate uploads from Platform IO builds.
 Images are compressed with zlib in the server before being stored with `.zz` extension.

 For the clients, a request with specific type, vers and addr will yield the most recent version of images available (or nothing, if no newer version).

 ```bash
 $ curl http://ota.local:8090/images/images.json?type=batterymonitor-custom-esp32c3\&vers=1.0.2\&addr=01:02:03:04:05:06